Enriched categories as a free cocompletion: Enriched categories and modules as a free cocompletion

 Under the equivalence of the preceding theorem, the embedding of $\C$ into its free cocompletion is identified with $\hat{(\thg)}\colon \C \to \cat{Mod}_\kappa(\C)$.
 If $\C$ already has $\kappa$-ary collages, then by Theorem~\ref{thm:collages2}(\ref{item:c6c}), $\hat{(\thg)}$ is an equivalence (and conversely).
 This is as we expect for a cocompletion with respect to a class of absolute weights.
 In particular, we have~\cite[Corollary~2.4]{ckw:axiom-mod}: a locally $\kappa$-cocomplete $\C$ is equivalent to $\cat{Mod}_\kappa(\B)$, for some locally $\kappa$-cocomplete $\B$, if and only if $\C$ has $\kappa$-ary collages (and in this case we can take $\B=\C$).

-\begin{Rk} As is often the case for absolute colimits, if a bicategory has $\kappa$-ary collages which behave suitably nicely, then it is automatically locally $\kappa$-cocomplete.
+\begin{Rk} As is often the case for absolute colimits, if a bicategory has $\kappa$-ary collages that behave suitably nicely, then it is automatically locally $\kappa$-cocomplete.
 In this case, the requisite niceness properties are Theorem~\ref{thm:collages2}(\ref{item:c4}), (\ref{item:c5}), and (\ref{item:c6a})$\Rightarrow$(\ref{item:c6b}); see~\cite[Proposition~3.3]{ckw:axiom-mod}.
-Note the strong analogy to the characterization of additive categories as those with finite coproducts that are also products. \end{Rk}
+Note the strong analogy with the fact that a category with finite coproducts is enriched over commutative monoids if and only if those coproducts are biproducts. \end{Rk}

 \begin{Rk} By Theorem~\ref{thm:collages}, $\cat{Mod}_\kappa(\C)$ also has all lax colimits of lax functors with $\kappa$-small domain.
 Thus, it is also the free cocompletion of $\C$ under such lax colimits. \end{Rk}